 YA--Bix For Short by Margie Senechal

 “Simon,” Mom calls down the hall to me.
-“If you make us any later…” You’d think we were having lunch with someone more important than her latest boyfriend.
+“If you make us any later, you can meet Omar alone.”
+You’d think we were having lunch with someone more important than her latest boyfriend.
 But seeing as she’s reached the critical get-to-know-my-son juncture in this relationship, she’s a little on edge or ready to jump off one.

 “I’m ready.”
-I head her off before she can get creative and vindictive.
+I head her off before she can get even more creative and vindictive.
 Yes, in our home, they sometimes go hand in hand.

 From my desk, I glance outside.
 Across the street, MAX—Portland’s light rail system--is pulling out of the station.
 I have about a twenty minute window before the next one arrives.

 I take out my phone and tweet.
 Lunch at Melting Pot with Omar.
 Rather stay home than break bread (and dip it) with Mom’s florist/terrorist boyfriend.

 Jury’s still out whether Omar is actually a terrorist but it does make good blogging and tweeting.
 It’s not like anyone takes me seriously anyway.
 That’s kind of the problem when you’re sixteen and look like you’re twelve.
 Which is why my cyber life is so important, I’m judged by my words not by looks.

 “Simon,” Mom’s yell borders on hysteria.
 Sounds like she got the tweet.
 “You’ve got to stop calling him a terrorist.”